jcmgray/xyzpy/docs/auto_grow.md

 xyzpy-auto-grow --num-workers 8 --max-memory 100G
 ```

-Each batch then runs in its own cgroup via `systemd-run --user --scope`, with
+The watcher checks the resident memory of each batch process and its children
-no swap.
-If a batch goes over the limit, the kernel kills it and the watcher
+at every poll.
+If a batch goes over the limit, the watcher kills it and records
-records it as failed.
+it as failed.
+Memory allocated quickly can overshoot the limit between checks.
 Units are powers of 1024.

 ## Sow from a notebook